Other health problems

 Sometimes we can see that the secretion of green mucus come from both nostrils, known as a bilateral secretion.
 A unilateral secretion is that which comes from only one nostril and may be due to one of the following causes:

 • Oronasal fistula: this may have a congenital origin, i.e. from birth, such as a cleft palate.
 It may also be acquired from something like an infected tooth.
-In these cases, the food which a dog ingests can go into nasal passages and cause unilateral discharge and/or sneezing.
+In these cases, the food which a dog ingests can go into nasal passages and cause unilateral discharge and/or sneezing in your dog.
 This occurs especially when eating.
 The treatment requires surgical intervention.
 When you adopt your dog, a vet should provide a thorough check-up to check the overall health of the dog.
 This should include checking their mouth and sinuses.
 Checking this at an early stage is a key factor in preventing fistulas occurring later in life.

 • Foreign bodies: dogs can accidentally (or even intentionally) suck up certain elements such as leaves, seeds, spikes, splinters and many other objects.
-Foxtails are a particularly worrisome foreign body as they can latch on to the nose tenaciously.
+Foxtail in dogs are a particularly worrisome foreign body as they can latch on to the nose tenaciously.
 In addition to green mucus, we may see that a dog sneezes violently, rubs their nose constantly or even has a hemorrhage.
 If the foreign body is lodged for days, the nasal discharge will likely be very thick.
 If we can see the object, it may be removable with tweezers.
 If we don't see it clearly, we should not try to manipulate the nasal passage as it can result in the object going in even further.
 In this case, the vet will be in charge of the extraction.
 It will likely be under sedation and antibiotics may also be prescribed to take care of the infection.

 • Polyps: polyps are growths in the nasal mucosa which are not cancerous.
 They produce, in addition to mucus secretions, hemorrhages and obstructions of the air passage.
 They can be removed, but have the potential to develop again.

-My Dog Has a Runny Nose with Green Mucus - Unilateral secretion
+My Dog Has a Runny Nose With Green Mucus - Unilateral secretion

 Preventing green mucus in a dog's nose